ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 An optimal DMARC-enabled Mail Receiver performs authentication and Identifier Alignment checking during the SMTP [@!RFC5321] conversation.

-Prior to returning a final reply to the DATA command, the Mail Receiver's MTA has performed:
+Before returning a final reply to the DATA command, the Mail Receiver's MTA has performed:

 1. An SPF check to determine an SPF-authenticated Identifier.

 2. DKIM checks that yield one or more DKIM-authenticated Identifiers.

 3. A DMARC policy lookup.

 The presence of an Author Domain DMARC record indicates that the Mail Receiver should continue with DMARC-specific processing before